 One reason is to establish credit.
 If the goal is to improve your credit profile, it’s a good idea to check with your bank about whether it reports passbook loans to Experian, Equifax or TransUnion before proceeding.

-Still, there are several downsides to keep in mind with regard to passbook loans.
-For instance, it’s not always a good idea to rely on passbook loans for credit building, as not all lenders report passbook loans to credit bureaus.
-And if you make late payments on your passbook loan, your credit will take a hit.
+- Might not improve your credit.
+It’s not always a good idea to rely on passbook loans for credit building, as not all lenders report these payments to credit bureaus.
+Plus, if you make late payments on your passbook loan, your credit will take a hit.

-Perhaps most critically, if an unexpected expense comes along that must be paid, you might find it necessary to default on the passbook loan.
-Even if you aren’t in danger of defaulting on the loan, your savings account, up to the balance of the loan, is collateral, and you have no access to those funds.
-So if it’s your emergency fund and a crisis arises, you have no money.
+- No safety net in an emergency.
+If an unexpected expense comes up and you need to pay it, you risk defaulting on the passbook loan.
+Even if you aren’t in danger of defaulting on the loan, you have no access to the entirety of your savings fund.
+If this your only emergency fund and a crisis arises, you have no money.

 The bottom line